metaleap/vscode-appz/libs/cs/readme.md

 exists.
 Use [`Extension#extensionKind`](https://code.visualstudio.com/api/references/vscode-api#Extension.extensionKind) to know if a specific extension runs remote or not.

+`return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.

 ##### Parameters

 This method has no parameters.